ahmedel-bar/Writeups/Cyberdefenders/Hunter/hunter.md

 Your objective as a soc analyst is to analyze the image and to either confirm or deny this theory.

-### Firstly, open FTK_Imager then select image file, after that select the image itself
+### Firstly, unzip the lab file then open FTK_Imager then select image file, after that select the image itself

 ![](Images/1.png)